Professor

 meaning.
 Our joint paper "Preconditions

-and Projection: Explaining Non-Anaphoric Presupposition",
+and Projection: Explaining Non-Anaphoric Presupposition", focusing on the

-been accepted by Linguistics and Philosophy.
+published in Linguistics and Philosophy.

 Right now I'm working